hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_working_together_in__2d895631-d6ae-4a9e-8642-24d4c1ef2bc9-0_1.content.md

 ## The Power of Collaboration

 At our space station, collaboration between humans and AI is key to our success.
-Our AI companions provide invaluable support to our Ainautes, assisting with everything from navigation and communication to scientific analysis and medical care.
+Our AI companions provide invaluable support to our Ainautes, assisting with everything from navigation and Com<wbr>mu<wbr>ni<wbr>ca<wbr>tion to scientific analysis and medical care.
 Together, they form a powerful team that is able to achieve feats that would be impossible for either group alone.

 ## User Stories